gusgad/DevTools/README.md

 * javascript-obfuscator | A powerful obfuscator for JavaScript and Node.js - https://github.com/javascript-obfuscator/javascript-obfuscator
 * pythagora | Generate integration tests for your Node.js app by recording server activity without writing a single line of code. - https://github.com/Pythagora-io/pythagora
 * urban-bot | The universal chatbot library based on React. - https://github.com/urban-bot/urban-bot
+* lenis | How smooth scroll should be - https://github.com/studio-freight/lenis
+* zx | A tool for writing better scripts - https://github.com/google/zx